 - “The Roadmap to Living with Vision Loss” lays out a proactive path to the types of services and information you will need to explore as you cope with new vision loss.

 - The “Getting Started” Toolkits provide helpful tips for living with vision loss with strategic links to additional information and are available online, as audio files, and as downloadable PDFs in both English and Spanish.

 - “A Guide to Vision Loss for Family and Friends” provides advice and direction on how to assist your spouse, parent, friend, or other family member who is experiencing vision loss.

-- VisionAware also offers solutions for everyday issues such as finding transportation, reading, and managing medications safely.
+- VisionAware also offers solutions for everyday issues such as finding transportation, reading,

 The Twenty-First Century Agenda on Aging and Vision Loss